pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm-install.md

     **No default k8s CPU and memory requests and limits** are created for pachd.
 If you don't provide values in the values.yaml file, then those requests and limits are simply not set.

     For Production deployments, Pachyderm strongly recommends that you **[create your values.yaml file with CPU and memory requests and limits for both pachd and etcd](https://github.com/pachyderm/pachyderm/blob/{{ config.pach_branch }}/etc/helm/pachyderm/values.yaml){target=_blank}** set to values appropriate to your specific environment.
 For reference, 1 CPU and 2 GB memory for each is a sensible default.

-!!!
-Note "**Platform Secrets: READ BEFORE ANY INSTALL OR UPGRADE**"
-        Pachyderm recommends using **"platform secrets"** to hold the values needed by a cluster at the time of the deployment (such as Postgresql admin login username and password, OAuth information to set up your IdP, or your enterprise license key).
-        You have the option to:

-        1. [Create those secrets](../../../how-tos/advanced-data-operations/secrets/#create-a-secret) ahead of time then supply their names in the `secretName` field of your values.yaml (Recommended option).
-        1. For a quick installation, put the secrets' values in the dedicated fields of your values.yaml.
-In such cases, those will populate Pachyderm's default `pachyderm-bootstrap-config` secret.

-        Find the complete list of helm values that can control secret values here:
-        ```
-        global.postgresqlExistingSecretName
-        console.config.oauthClientSecretSecretName
-        pachd.enterpriseLicenseKeySecretName
-        pachd.rootTokenSecretName
-        pachd.enterpriseSecretSecretName
-        pachd.oauthClientSecretSecretName
-        pachd.enterpriseRootTokenSecretName
-        oidc.upstreamIDPsSecretName
-        ```

-        It is important to note that if no secret name is provided for the fields mentioned above, Pachyderm will retrieve the dedicated plain-text secret values in the helm values and populate a generic, default, auto-generated secret (`pachyderm-bootstrap-config`) at the time of the installation.
-If no value is found in either one of those two cases, default values are used in `pachyderm-bootstrap-config`.
-Check the list of all secret values fields and  `pachyderm-bootstrap-config` keys in our [upgrade section](../../manage/upgrades/#troubleshoot-upgrades){target=_blank}.

-        This generic secret `pachyderm-bootstrap-config` is reset at each upgrade, and new default values are created, causing the **helm upgrade to fail unless you retrieve your default values (for example: `{{"kubectl get secret pachyderm-bootstrap-config -o go-template='{{.data.rootToken | base64decode }}'"}}`), create a dedicated secret for each, then manually set each secret name back into their corresponding secret name field above.**

 ###  Install Pachyderm's Helm Chart
 1. Get your Helm Repo Info
     ```shell